-Go to the banco.
+Go to the bancone.
 If you’re there when it’s crowded you’ll need to be patient.
 Wait for a gap to open up at the front, but don’t push in front of people who’ve been there longer than you, especially if they’re clutching their receipt too.
-Just take your time and you’ll eventually filter to the front.
+It doesn’t look like an orderly line, but there is order: people usually note who was there before them, and respect that.
+So just chill, take your time, and you’ll eventually be filtered to the front.

 When you get there, put your receipt on the bar in front of you.
 When you’re acknowledged with a nod of the head, smile at the barista and say hello!
 “Buongiorno” (bwon-JOR-noh) or if it’s after lunch, “buona sera” (BWON-ah SAY-rah).
 Repeat what you want to the barista (see “what to order” below).

 Your place will be assured when the saucer and a spoon is placed in front of you.
-Now you can relax and watch the incredible skill of the barista at work.
-When it’s busy they look like octopuses, tapping, winding, pouring, scooping several orders all at the same time.
+Now relax, chat to your neighbors if you can, and watch the incredible skill of the barista at work.
+When it’s busy they look like octopuses, tapping, winding, pouring, scooping and making several orders all at the same time.

-Finally your coffee arrives and is placed on the saucer and it’s time to drink your drink quickly, absorb the atmosphere, chat if you can, then politely leave to let someone else take your place at the bar.
+Finally your coffee arrives and is placed on the saucer and it’s time to drink your drink quickly, then politely leave to let someone else take your place at the bar.